There’s enough pressure on pregnant women to have the perfect birth without the worry of ‘embarrassing’ body hair, writes Laura Cooke

 Featured image by Omar Lopez, from Unsplash.
 Used under creative commons zero licence.

 Image is of a visibly pregnant woman holding her belly while standing in a park.
-Her eyes and below her knees are not visible in the frame, focusing the picture on her torso.
 She wears a pale blue and white striped dress and has thick brown hair.